Dengyuemed/dengyuemed.github.io/_posts/2026-05-08-china-first-il1b-monoclonal-antibody-firsekibart-gout-treatment.md

 ---
 title: "China’s First IL-1β Monoclonal Antibody Approved: Firsekibart Brings New Breakthrough to Gout Treatment"
 date: 2026-05-08
-description: "China approves Firsekibart, the country’s first IL-1β monoclonal antibody for acute gouty arthritis, marking a new era in precision anti-inflammatory therapy."
+description: "China approves its first IL-1β monoclonal antibody Firsekibart for acute gouty arthritis, marking a breakthrough in precision-targeted anti-inflammatory therapy."
-slug: "china-first-il1b-monoclonal-antibody-firsekibart-gout-treatment"
+slug: "china-first-il1b-monoclonal-antibody-firsekibart-gout"

-categories:
-  - autoimmune
-  - innovative-drugs

 tags:
+  - Autoimmune Disease
   - Gout
   - IL-1β
-  - Firsekibart
-  - Autoimmune Disease
+  - Monoclonal Antibody
-  - Biologics
+  - Innovative Drug
   - China Pharma
-  - Innovative Drugs
+categories:
-  - NMPA
+  - regulatory

-image: "/assets/images/china-first-il1b-monoclonal-antibody-firsekibart-nmpa-approval.png"
+image: "/assets/images/china-first-il1b-monoclonal-antibody-firsekibart-gout-cover.png"
 ---

 Gout, often referred to as the “King of Pain,” has become one of the fastest-growing metabolic diseases in China.
 During acute attacks, patients frequently experience severe joint pain, swelling, redness, and mobility limitations, significantly affecting daily life and work productivity.

-On April 30, 2026, the official website of China’s National Medical Products Administration (NMPA) announced the approval of Firsekibart Injection (brand name: Jinbeixin®), a Class 1 innovative biologic independently developed by Changchun GeneScience Pharmaceuticals.
+On April 30, 2026, the official website of China’s National Medical Products Administration (NMPA) announced the approval of [Firsekibart Injection (brand name: Jinbeixin®)](https://dengyuemed.com/product/jinbeixin-firsekibart-gouty-arthritis-ga/), a Class 1 innovative biologic independently developed by Changchun GeneScience Pharmaceuticals.
 The drug is approved for:

-> Adult patients with acute gouty arthritis who are contraindicated, intolerant, or inadequately responsive to nonsteroidal anti-inflammatory drugs (NSAIDs) and/or colchicine, and who are not suitable for repeated corticosteroid use.
+Adult patients with acute gouty arthritis who are contraindicated, intolerant, or inadequately responsive to nonsteroidal anti-inflammatory drugs (NSAIDs) and/or colchicine, and who are not suitable for repeated corticosteroid use.

-👉 For an overview of the latest major approvals, see [China Innovative Drug Approvals April 2026: 6 Approved, 5 by Chinese Companies](https://dengyuemed.github.io/blog/china-innovative-drug-approvals-april-2026/).
+👉For an overview of the latest major approvals, see [China Innovative Drug Approvals April 2026: 6 Approved, 5 by Chinese Companies](https://dengyuemed.com/news/china-innovative-drug-approvals-april-2026/).

 As a China-based pharmaceutical wholesaler focused on global innovative therapies and developments in the Chinese pharmaceutical industry, [DengYueMed](https://dengyuemed.github.io/) will introduce the approval background, mechanism of action, clinical data, and potential impact of Firsekibart on China’s gout treatment landscape in this article.